ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 true, false
 ```

-Note: Some keywords (e.g., `type`, `size`) belong to the `.tsltype` language and appear in Arxil only via type annotations or embedded constructs.
+Note: Some keywords (e.g., `type`, `size`) belong to the `.arxtype` language and appear in Arxil only via type annotations or embedded constructs.

 ### 2.4 Literals